The Collective’s

 Level One

-Offered in Spring 2026, this track provides college instructors with the foundation for data-informed and race-conscious classroom practice.
+This track provides college instructors with the foundation for data-informed and race-conscious classroom practice.
 Sessions include:

 1. The Salience of Race in the Classroom